graeme-winter/pico-bucket/signal-interface/README.md

 Go / stop needs to trigger both the external clock and the signal pump at the same instant: will need to also (and this is important) reset the DMA etc..

+Messages 1: control frequency:

+`0x00000000 uint32_t cpu_freq uint16_t div_int uint8_t div_frc uint8_t 0`

+Defaults to 125 MhZ / 1 / 0 i.e. PIO output at 125,000,000 samples / s.

+Message 2: control high / low / #points

+`0x00000001 uint32_t high uint32_t low uint32_t npoints`

+Message 3: start / stop

+`0xffff0000 stop`
+`0xffffffff start`

 ### Data Endpoint

 API here is very simple: first four bytes are offset, remaining bytes are signal.
-Offset will be modulo 200,000 to prevent buffer overflow.
+Offset will be modulo 200,000 to prevent buffer overflow. `nn` must be a multimple of four for the DMA to work correctly.

+`uint32_t offset uint8_t signal[nn]`